fuzz2307/COMP331-Final-Project/README.md

    native-country

-   A decent portion (between 7–10%) of the dataset contains missing values
+  About 5–6% of the dataset contains missing values in key attributes such as workclass and occupation, while roughly 2% of records are missing native-country information.

    These missing values affect model accuracy and can introduce bias if not handled properly